Kong/docs.konghq.com/app/konnect/regions.md

 ## Region management

 When you create a {{site.konnect_saas}} account, you select a geographic region for your instance.
 Regions are distinct deployments of {{site.konnect_short_name}} with objects, such as services and consumers, that are region-specific.
-Only authentication is shared between {{site.konnect_short_name}} regions.
+Only authentication, billing, and usage is shared between {{site.konnect_short_name}} regions.

 The following objects are region-specific and are not shared between regions: